 Reports and Parental Meetings

-Reports will be issued to parents three times a year, in Terms 2, 4 and 6.
+Reports will be issued to parents at various points in the year (usually during the last week of Term).
 The reports will detail the progress being made by students as well as the expected grades each student should be achieving.

 The assessment data contained within the reports will be based on summative assessment sessions carried out by each individual subject area.

 Parental meetings are structured throughout the service year.
 The dates can be obtained from the service calendar.
-It is planned that these will take place in the evenings from 4pm-7pm.
+It is planned that these will take place in the evenings.

 Quality Assurance is central to our work.
 It is a method of improving that of which we do for our pupils.
 It is a process designed to be positive and helpful.
 The Kent Health Needs Education Service has a planned monthly cycle of quality assurance.
 This quality assurance is used to develop the service and is shared with all stakeholders.
 These days are opportunities to formally quality assure the service.
 Typically, a quality assurance day would include some or all of the following:-